alohasiqi/PPI/README.md

 # network-ppi

-This program is a pipeline to generate JSON and XML files for use with Cytoscape for visualizing a protein-protein interaction network.
+This program is a pipeline to generate JSON file for use with Cytoscape and the complete interaction lists of desired nodes for visualizing a protein-protein interaction network.

 ## Installation
 Python NetworkX